Skip to main content

 url = "http://mobile-demo.outbrain.com", // article url

-widgetIndex = 0, // widget index (default is 0) - should be set only if there are 2 widgets on the same page)
+widgetIndex = 0, // (default is 0) - should be set only if there are 2 widgets on the same page)

 )